emmarcaber/Nackingspol/README.md

-## Nackingspol
+# Nackingspol
-A desktop application and a water refilling station transaction management system.
+A desktop application and water refilling station transaction management system.

-### Features
+## Features
 1. Accounts Management.
 An Administrator can create accounts for managers and cashiers.

 2. Customer Management.
 Managers and can create, edit and delete accounts for the customers.
 Whereas, cashiers can only create and edit accounts for the customers.